SamFelix03/Gods-Hand/README.md

 **📁 Line of Code**: [Flow Contract](https://github.com/SamFelix03/Gods-Hand/tree/main/Flow%20contract)

-### 🌦WeatherXM integration
+## 🌤️ WeatherXM Integration

-WeatherXM powers the agent with real-time, hyperlocal weather data from WeatherXM’s decentralized network of weather stations — serving as the primary and trusted data source for disaster detection, severity analysis, and fund allocation
+WeatherXM powers the agent with real-time, hyperlocal weather data from WeatherXM's decentralized network of weather stations — serving as the primary and trusted data source for disaster detection, severity analysis, and fund allocation

 #### Workflow Overview:
 - The agent begins by receiving a bounding box (bbox) defining the geographical area of concern.
-- It queries WeatherXM’s API to locate all weather stations within this region.
+- It queries WeatherXM's API to locate all weather stations within this region.
 - Only active stations—those providing recent and verifiable data—are considered.
 - Up to five active stations are randomly sampled in the specified location.